 McCarthy practiced toxic tort litigation for five years at Powell Goldstein, now known as Bryan Cave Leighton Paisner.
 In this position, she also participated heavily in recruiting for the firm, including reviewing resumes, interviewing law students for summer positions and mentoring summer and junior associates.

 In 2007, she went to work for a small real estate litigation firm.
-Before joining the Center for Professional Development and Career Strategies staff, she worked as a staff attorney for Justice Carol Hunstein at the Supreme Court of Georgia.
+Before joining the Center for Professional Development and Career Strategies staff, she worked as a staff attorney for Justice Carol Hunstein (now retired) at the Supreme Court of Georgia.